 Enjoy!

-This post is part of a series of fun facts posts I'm doing for every country I have articles about here on the blog.
+This post is part of a series of fun facts posts.
+I'm doing these posts for every country I have articles about here on the blog.
 Given their nature, these posts are research-based and even though a lot of time has gone into them, it's still possible a mistake has sneaked in.
-If you see something that looks incorrect, please let me know at wanderer [at] wonderfulwanderings.com and I'll look into it.
+If you see anything that looks incorrect, please let me know at wanderer [at] wonderfulwanderings.com and I'll look into it.
 Thanks!

-1. Using “Holland” to talk about the Netherlands is wrong.
+1. Here's a fun fact about Holland: using “Holland” to talk about the Netherlands is wrong.
 Holland comprises the Dutch provinces of North and South Holland.
 It used to be the economically strongest region of the country, which is why it's so known.
+The country's official name is the Kingdom of the Netherlands and it was established in 1815.

 2. Neanderthal traces have been found near Maastricht, thought to trace back at least 250,000 years.